jphalimi/PythonForMIC/Doc/library/curses.rst

    Module :mod:`curses.textpad`
       Editable text widget for curses supporting  :program:`Emacs`\ -like bindings.

+   Module :mod:`curses.wrapper`
+      Convenience function to ensure proper terminal setup and resetting on application entry and exit.

    :ref:`curses-howto`
       Tutorial material on using curses with Python, by Andrew Kuchling and Eric Raymond.

-   The :file:`Tools/demo/` directory in the Python source distribution contains some example programs using the curses bindings provided by this module.
+   The :file:`Demo/curses/` directory in the Python source distribution contains some example programs using the curses bindings provided by this module.